jssimporter/Spruce/README.md

 Spruce 3
 ========

 Spruce is a command line tool that looks for objects on your Jamf Pro server which have no current usage, are out of date, or are otherwise "crufty".
+It can optionally remove objects from its findings.

 Instructions for use
 --------------------